hasura/graphql-engine/docs/graphql/manual/deployment/heroku/using-existing-heroku-database.rst

 .. note::

-   In case you're exposing an existing database (esp. if it is production), please configure an access key for the console and the GraphQL endpoint.
+   In case you're exposing an existing database (esp. if it is production), please configure an admin secret key for the console and the GraphQL endpoint.

 Step 0: Deploy Hasura on Heroku